biga-ahk/biga.ahk/docs/README.md

 <a href='https://github.com/biga-ahk/biga.ahk/blob/master/src/object/get.ahk' class='text-muted'>source</a>

-Gets the value at path of object.
-If the resolved value is `""`, the defaultValue is returned in its place.
+Gets the value at path of `object`.
+If the resolved value is `""`, the `defaultValue` is returned in its place.

 #### Arguments